mithrandie/csvq/docs/_posts/2006-01-02-datetime-functions.md

 : [integer]({{ '/reference/value.html#integer' | relative_url }})

 Return the difference of days between two _datetime_ values.
-The time parts are ignored in the calculation.
+The time and nanoseconds are ignored in the calculation.

 ### TIME_DIFF
 {: #time_diff}